DOI-BOR/et-demands/docs/model-inputs.rst

 \ :sup:`c` If R\ :sub:`n` is not provided it will be estimated using the approach described in Thornton and Running `(1998) <https://doi.org/10.1016/S0168-1923(98)00126-9>`_.
 The three Thornton and Running coefficients must be provided in the *ini* file.
-(LINK TO TR section in model description) (also LINK to TR calibration section)

 Hourly Variables
 ~~~~~~~~~~~~~~~~~